hafizhfadh/learningcenter/deploy/production/README.md

   `.env`, including the variables referenced below.
 - `deploy/production/traefik/acme.json` present with `chmod 600` applied.
 The repository
   includes an empty placeholder that can be reused.
+- GitHub Container Registry (GHCR) personal access token with `read:packages` scope.
+Store the token securely and provide it to the deploy script via environment variables (see the table below).
+- Latest application containers pushed to GHCR.
+The deploy script validates manifests for every image referenced in `docker-compose.yml` and aborts if any are missing.

 ## Environment Variables